Pattaya for Digital Nomads

 How affordable is Pattaya?

 You'll find Pattaya to be slightly cheaper than Bangkok, but not by much.
 The beer is a little cheaper - roughly 80 baht for a 330ml bottle of local beer, although walk around and you'll find all night happy hours where it'll be 60 baht or less.
-I've paid around 1,200 baht per night for my accommodation each time I've been here, always staying in one-bedroom apartments.
+I've paid less than 1,250 baht per night for my accommodation each time I've been here, always staying in one-bedroom apartments.
 At tourist-focussed restaurants, expect about 150 baht for a plate of food.

 Is it easy to get by with English in Pattaya?